Growing Skills & Nurturing Talent - Workshop 2 of 3 - September 21

 ○ A month of no cost follow-up coaching.

 ⇒ We extend a special invite to children and teens who want to grow and develop their leadership skills.

-We will meet at the Franklin Park/Springhill Lake Community Center, Conference Room 9-5pm.
+We will meet at the Franklin Park/Springhill Lake Recreation Center, Conference Room 9-5pm.
+Also, simultaneously in the Clubhouse from 1-5pm.
 Attend for all or any part of the day.
 No pre-registration required.